pavedroad-io/blueprints/microservices/ga/datamgr/cheatsheet.md

 ```

 # Kustomize
-The top level of each enviornment contains a kustomization.yaml.
+The top level of each environment contains a kustomization.yaml.
 The top kustomization.yaml file also include a list of other locations
 needed to build this deployment.
 Each of those locations can define
 there own kustomization.yaml file.
 Those locations can be: